mirajhamid/react-blog-aws-server/README.md

 - > npm install --save express
 - Intsalled babel to use ES6 in Node.js
 - > npm install --save-dev @babel/core @babel/node @babel/preset-env
+- Implement get and post in server we use body-parser to read post data
+- > npm install --save body-parser
+- Install nodemon for restart app when change taken place
+- > npm install --save-dev nodemon

 ## Available Scripts

 In the project directory, you can run:

+### `npx nodemon --exec npx babel-node src/server.js`

+To run this lenghty command to start server using nodemon you can simply use

+> npm start

+which is configured in package.json

 ### `npx babel-node src/server.js`